Last Updated 9/5/2023

 The SAFE Banking and CLAIMS Act Will Transform the Cannabis Insurance Industry - Here's What to Expect (National Law Review, May 2021)

 Is 2021 the year of meaningful cannabis banking reform?
 (JDSupra, July 2021)

-Understanding the Market for Cannabis Insurance (NAIC White Paper by the Cannabis Insurance (C) Working Group & the Property & Casualty Insurance (C) Committee, 2019)
+Understanding the Market for Cannabis Insurance (NAIC White Paper, Cannabis Insurance (C) Working Group, Property & Casualty Insurance (C) Committee, 2019)

 Insuring the Commercial Cannabis Industry

 Cannabis: From Criminality to Commercial Enterprise

 Cannabis and Insurance Initiative